TheDarkestNightRises/XRD/Blog posts/Blogpost5.md

 ## Description ##

+We integrated essential VR mechanics, including smooth locomotion, and grabbing functionalities.
+A pistol was added with realistic physics, firing effects, and sound.
+We have added an enemy gunner that features AI-driven movement, combat behaviors, and ragdoll effects.
+Additionally, we have implemented a TimeManager script that replicates Superhot's time-slowing mechanic.

 ## VR setup ##

 At the start of the project, we imported the XR Interaction Toolkit library, which provides premade scripts and components made for creating VR games.
 In Unity, the XR Manager plays a key role by managing XR subsystems and ensuring that the XR environment is properly configured.
 The XR Origin represents our player.